taligentx/ZeeTweak/README.md

 ## Notes
 - To customize the firmware, place the desired mod files in a directory and use [FLSTweak](https://github.com/taligentx/FLSTweak) to generate a new firmware file.
 See Flashing below to apply the firmware.
 - The mods in this repo cover resources that are directly stored in the firmware (not part of the compiled code).
 It will take reverse engineering of the code to functionally change the UI, so the replacements here are a starting point for further work.
-- UI preferences are highly subjective - post an [Issue](https://github.com/taligentx/ZeeTweak/issues) or [Pull Request](https://github.com/taligentx/ZeeTweak/pulls) for what you'd like to see, there is plenty of room for improvement.
+- Since UI preferences are highly subjective, post an [Issue](https://github.com/taligentx/ZeeTweak/issues) or [Pull Request](https://github.com/taligentx/ZeeTweak/pulls) for what you'd like to see - there is plenty of room for improvement.
 Discussion and (especially) contributions are welcome!

 ## Release Notes
 - 3.1